-Bitwarden Vaults can be easily searched to quickly surface relevant Vault items.
-Basic search queries can be made in any Bitwarden client application, and advanced full-text search queries can be made in Web Vaults, Desktop Apps, and Browser Extensions.
+Bitwarden vaults can be searched to quickly surface relevant items.
+Basic searches can be made in any Bitwarden app, and more advanced full-text searches can be made in the web vault, desktop app, and browser extension.

-The potential results available to any search operation is dependent on what is currently opened through the Filter menu or Navigation, for example:
+The results available for any search is dependent on what is currently opened through the Filter menu or Navigation, for example:

-- If All Items is selected, entered search queries will use all possible Vault items as potential results.
+If All Items is selected, searches will check all vault items for results.

-- If the Login Type is selected, entered search queries will use all Login items as potential results.
+If Login is selected, searches will check all login items for results.

-- If My Folder is selected, entered search queries will use all items in that Folder as potential results (not including items in a nested Folder).
+If My Folder is selected, searches will check items in that folder for results (not including items in a nested folder).

-The placeholder text in the search box will transform to indicate the current search location:
+The placeholder text in the search box will change to indicate the current search location:

-Basic search is available in all Bitwarden client applications.
-Entering a basic search query (e.g.
+Basic search is available in Bitwarden mobile apps.
+Entering search text (e.g.

-myusername) will search for the entered string in the following Vault item fields:
+myusername) will look for the entered information in the following vault item fields:

-- For Card, Brand or last four digits
+For cards, Brand or last four digits of the Number

-For your convenience, basic search automatically includes leading and trailing wildcards.
+For your convenience, basic searches automatically include leading and trailing wildcards.
 For example, searching for

 gmail as well as